 PRO TIP: If you don’t need extra organizational systems like bins and shelves, then don’t add them.
 They will just cost you more money.
 Many times, all you really need to do is get rid of things.

 Last but not least.
 You need to deal with that “move” pile.

 Again.
 Do things with purpose.
-Don’t just shove the stuff from your move pile back in the closet or area you just cleaned out.
+Don’t just shove the stuff from your move pile back in the area you just cleaned out.
 Go through the items and move them where they should be.

 I actually found a dress I had never worn in the closet…WHAT?!?!?
 So I will relocate that to my closet so it can get some use!
 (Who knows how it wound up there!)

 Now your space should be clean and decluttered.
 And you managed to declutter with purpose in under 30 minutes so you didn’t get overwhelmed.

 You May Also Like: 11 Quick and Easy Ways To Declutter A House Fast

 How To Declutter Your Home

 Let’s stop being overwhelmed and start tackling all that CLUTTER!